MLeidel/GptGUI/README.md

 > Displays the _save_ file you set up in Options (gptgui.ini).
 - Purge
 > Clears the contens of the _save_ file.
+- Text
+> Opens the current response or selection in your text editor.
+Set up the name of your text editor in the options.
+- Html
+> Opens the current response or selection in your default browser.
 - Options
 > launches the Options editor program.
 - Close